Pendon Museum: History

 The museum was founded by the artist and craftsman Roye England, who was interested in model railways.
 He observed the destruction and modification of many historic buildings in the area and began to make model representations of them.

 Both the main Vale scene and others display working scale model railway scale models of typical scenes on the Great Western Railway (GWR) of the 1920s.
 The trains are also representative in detail of those travelling that line in those years.

-It is not a 'model railway layout' in its usual sense as the trains run at scale speed with a realistic interval between each.

 Displays

 Vale of White Horse

 The main display and ongoing project at Pendon is a scale representation of the Vale of White Horse as it was in the inter-war period.
 The scene is centred on the 'typical' village of Pendon Parva, which is served by a railway station on the main London to Bristol GWR main line that runs through the Vale, and another on the M&SWJR that became one of the constituent companies of the GWR in 1923.
 The topography and the village layout is fictional, but every building and significant feature is an exact model of a real building from the Vale of White Horse.